ndearns/PixEd/README.md

 A dml tile editor that's really, really, simple, unlike all the pixel art editors I've looked at so far.

-- Tiles are 32x32.
++ Tiles are 16x16.
-- A new Graphic starts with one Tile and you can add more.
+- A new Graphic starts with one Tile
+- And you can add more.
 - A Palette presents 16 default colors in Color wells.
 - The Palette is saved with the Graphic.
 - A Color has R, G, B and Alpha values.